Gus Gerard

 Daniel James "Gus" Gerard (born July 27, 1953) is an American former professional basketball player.
-He played for the Carolina Cougars and Spirits of St. Louis of the American Basketball Association (ABA) and the Denver Nuggets, Buffalo Braves, Detroit Pistons, Kansas City Kings and San Antonio Spurs of the National Basketball Association (NBA).
+He played for the Carolina Cougars and Spirits of St. Louis and Denver Nuggets of the American Basketball Association (ABA) and the Denver Nuggets, Buffalo Braves, Detroit Pistons, Kansas City Kings and San Antonio Spurs of the National Basketball Association (NBA).

 Career

 College

 Gerard played college basketball at the University of Virginia.

 NBA

 Gerard was drafted by the Portland Trail Blazers in the third round (14th pick, 50th overall) of the 1975 NBA draft.
 He was on the 1974–75 ABA All-Rookie First Team and made the 1976 ABA All Star Team.
 He played in all 84 games of his rookie season.

 Gerard's best NBA season came in 1976–77 when he averaged 10 points a game for the Denver Nuggets.
 He finally retired the NBA after the 1980–81 season.

 Gerard's ABA and NBA careers were hampered by drug problems; after leaving professional basketball Gerard became a licensed chemical dependency counselor and was involved in a program called Bouncing Back, in which athletes like himself, former Spirits of St. Louis teammate Marvin Barnes and former NBA player Dirk Minniefield travel to schools and businesses, sharing their stories about addiction and recovery.